 Extreme sports are those considered to come with a medium to a high degree of risk, danger and possible serious injury.
 The athletes who pursue these challenging activities often become as dedicated as Olympians and spend hours every day practising and improving their technique.
 Their reward is to enjoy the thrill of making the perfect ollie or dropping a hill on a buttboard.
+But when considering extreme sports, are they worth the risk?

-Extreme sports like street luging, skateboarding on rails and ramps, and snowboarding off near impossible jumps are more popular today than they have ever been.
+Extreme sports like street luging, skateboarding on rails and ramps, and snowboarding off near-impossible jumps are more popular today than they have ever been.

 Extreme athletes often refer to the adrenaline rush of competing as being “amped,” and many say that there is no other feeling in the world as satisfying.
-For most of these rough and tumble athletes, part of the appeal of extreme sports is the danger.
+For most of these rough-and-tumble athletes, part of the appeal of extreme sports is the danger.

 Unlike sports that are regulated by official certified judges and require the athletes to wear protective gear and perform with ship shape equipment, extreme sports competitions may include relatively unprotected athletes competing on often ramshackle paraphernalia, like luge boards made out of skateboards with plywood additions.